What is the durability of a mechanical keyboard?

 Considering a fun thought experiment: calculating the time it would take to reach 50 million clicks on a switch.
 If one manages to click at a rate of 5 times per second, this results in 300 clicks per minute, 18,000 clicks per hour, and 432,000 clicks per day.
 To hit the 50 million mark, one would need to type non-stop for 116 days, which is nearly four months!

-The enclosure & materials used
+Durability of the enclosure & other materials used

 Plastic is undoubtedly the most commonly used material in keyboard construction.
 ABS (acrylonitrile-butadiene-styrene) is usually preferred because it's inexpensive, easy to mold, lightweight, strong, and easy to finish (can be painted, glued, and given different textures).
 However, ABS also has some disadvantages.
 It has low resistance to UV radiation and can yellow, fade, and become brittle with prolonged exposure.
 The surface can also wear away over time, becoming smooth and slippery.